 Babbel’s price point and content make it one of the most popular language apps available today.
-In general, the activities and content in the Babbel app are pretty similar to other language apps, like Duolingo, but are generally much higher quality and more intensive.
+In general, the activities and content in the Babbel app are similar to other language apps, like Duolingo, but are generally much higher quality and more intensive.
 In addition, Babbel offers other interesting features like podcasts, practice games, and even live tutoring sessions, depending on the language you’re studying.
-The Babbel lessons themselves can seem a little repetitive and slow-paced at times, but they actually do help you achieve a higher level of fluency in the end.
+The Babbel lessons themselves can seem a little repetitive and slow-paced at times, but they can help you achieve a higher level of fluency in the end.

 The structure of Babbel’s courses is logical and easy to follow.
-Some of the more common languages, like Spanish and French, have lessons for complete newcomers all the way to more intermediate and advanced levels.
-Lesser-studied languages, like Danish and Polish, have a lot less selection and are usually limited to newcomer and beginner levels though.
+Some of the more common languages, like Spanish and French, have lessons for complete newcomers all the way to intermediate and advanced levels.
+Lesser-studied languages, like Danish and Polish, have a lot less selection and are usually limited to newcomer and beginner levels only.

 While smaller courses for less-spoken languages may seem like a downfall, it’s also understandable – Babbel’s language experts develop each course separately.
 The courses don’t all contain the same content, which is how some other language apps create their courses.